 Through effective communication, skillfully setting goals, and practicing coaching skills, trainers may support the adoption and adherence to physical activity and implementing comprehensive exercise programs that help clients reach their own unique health and fitness-related goals.

 Stages of the Client-Personal Trainer Relationship

 The early days of the client trainer relationship are thought to consist of four stages in total, and each of these will require different types of communication skills for the trainer to use.

-When personal trainer meet their new clients the very first time, they start by breaking the ice and building up the rapport they have with each other, and this refers to a relationship marked by mutual understanding and trust.
+When personal trainer meet their new clients for the first time, they start by breaking the ice and building up the rapport they have with each other, which refers to a relationship marked by mutual understanding and trust.
 First impressions are a big part of this first stage.

-Investigation is the second stage and it follows the rapport building stage.
-This is where the focus is put on discussing the health, fitness, and lifestyle of the client through any of the available tests, recommendations from physicians, and the client’s goals and exercise history.
+An investigation is the second stage and it follows the rapport building stage.
+This is where the focus is put on discussing the client’s health, fitness, and lifestyle through any of the available tests, recommendations from physicians, and the client’s goals and exercise history.
 N this stage, active listening and motivational interviewing skills become key for the relationship.

 The next stage of the client trainer relationship revolves around the planning.
 This is where the trainer is designing an exercise program in partnership with the client, and this makes use of effective skills of verbal and nonverbal communication.

 The last stage for the client and trainer relationship is going to be the stage of action.
 This is where the client and trainer are ready to begin the program and the relationship starts a coaching role.